SegiH/gmusicutility/README.txt

 In addition to these features, you can perform all of the functions above using command line arguments and customize the color coding when exporting a file as HTML .

-The application has a built-in update checker which will let you know when it has been updated and prompt you to open a browser window to get the latest version.
+The application has a built-in update checker which will let you know when an update is available and will prompt you to open a browser window to download the update.